 Participating in the SEA Change self-assessment process is a commitment to the SEA Change Principles.
 These are statements of principle and performance goals allowing an institution or department to acknowledge systemic diversity and equity issues and commit to addressing them.

-SEA Change recognizes institutions and departments for making the effort to truly understand the root of their diversity and equity issues, and exploring available research to find evidence for successful actions they might take to sustainably remove barriers and gain the benefits of equity and diversity for all.
+SEA Change recognizes institutions and departments for making the effort to truly understand the barriers to diversity and equity, and exploring available research to find evidence for successful actions they might take to sustainably remove barriers and gain the benefits of equity and diversity for all.

 SEA Change applicants develop their own institution- and department- appropriate SMART (specific, measurable, achievable, realistic, and time-oriented) action plans to accomplish these goals.
 Recertification or progression is based on documented implementation of these actions and resulting impacts.